awsdocs/aws-greengrass-developer-guide/doc_source/greengrass-logs-overview.md

 # Monitoring with AWS IoT Greengrass Logs<a name="greengrass-logs-overview"></a>

-AWS IoT Greengrass consists of the cloud service and the AWS IoT Greengrass core software\.
-The core software can write logs to CloudWatch and to the local file system of your core device\.
+AWS IoT Greengrass consists of the cloud service and the AWS IoT Greengrass Core software\.
+The AWS IoT Greengrass Core software can write logs to Amazon CloudWatch and to the local file system of your core device\.
+You can use logs to monitor events and troubleshoot issues\.
+All AWS IoT Greengrass log entries include a timestamp, log level, and information about the event\.

 Logging is configured at the group level\.

-All AWS IoT Greengrass log entries include a time stamp, log level, and information about the event\.
+For steps that show how to configure logging for an AWS IoT Greengrass group, see [Configure Logging for AWS IoT Greengrass](#config-logs)\.

 ## CloudWatch Logs<a name="gg-logs-cloudwatch"></a>